-DO NOT EXPECT ACCESS TO THE SERVICE AREA
+EXPECT LIMITED OR NO ACCESS TO THE SERVICE AREA

 Please don't be offended if you are not allowed in the service area while the service work is being performed.
-Some insurance requirements forbid admission of customers to service areas.
+Some insurance requirements forbid admission of customers to the service area.